MetaMask/metamask-extension/README.md

-1. publish new snow
-2. update snow in mm
-3. set object-src in mm csp
-4. make sure snow is required in all same origin html pages served by mm ext

 # MetaMask Browser Extension

 You can find the latest version of MetaMask on [our official website](https://metamask.io/).
 For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).